mjordan/islandora_fpr/README.md

 ## Usage

-Currently, visiting islandora/object/%islandora_object/puid will fetch the FPR 'command' entry describing how to create access derivatives for the object's OBJ datastream and print it out in [Krumo](http://krumo.sourceforge.net/) format.
+Currently, visiting islandora/object/%islandora_object/fpr will fetch FPR entries describing how to create access and preservation derivatives for the object's OBJ datastream and print it out to the user.

 ## Maintainer